-YBhg Dato' (Dr) Pahamin Ab Rajab is the Non-Independent Non-Executive Chairman of YBS International Berhad and was appointed to the Board on 20 April 2006.
-He is also the Chairman of the Nominating Committee.
+Nationality Malaysian YBhg Dato' (Dr) Pahamin Ab Rajab is the Non-Independent Non-Executive Chairman of YBS International Berhad and was appointed to the Board on 20 April 2006.
 He is currently an Advocate and Solicitor of the High Court of Malaya.
-He has worked in several ministries and government agencies in Malaysia for over thirty (30) years, during Gender which he held various key positions, including Director-General of Road Transport Department at the Ministry of Transport from 1974 to 1998, Secretary-General of the Ministry of Domestic Trade and Consumer Affairs from 1998 to 2001 and Chairman of the Patent Board and the Controller of Copyright Nationality from 1998 to 2001.
-He is recognised internationally as an expert in intellectual property laws by the Malaysian World Intellectual Property Organisation and in 2000, was awarded the prestigious Cyber Champion International Award by Business Software Alliance in Washington.
+He has worked in several ministries and government agencies in Malaysia for over thirty (30) years, during which he held various key positions, including Director-General of Road Transport Department at the Ministry of Transport from 1974 to 1998, Secretary-General of the Ministry of Domestic Trade and Consumer Affairs from 1998 to 2001 and Chairman of the Patent Board and the Controller of Copyright from 1998 to 2001.
+He is recognised internationally as an expert in intellectual property laws by the World Intellectual Property Organisation and in 2000, was awarded the prestigious Cyber Champion International Award by Business Software Alliance in Washington.